 If at all possible, avoid sending or receiving contracts or other important faxes while you’re away.
 You want to be able to read and review them in detail, not while you’re rushing to get out the door to get on the tour bus.

 RELATED: Safety Tips for SOHO Travelers

 Don’t spend time posting to or reading social media accounts while you’re gone.
 If posting to social media is part of your daily business routine, create and queue up the posts in advance with a tool like Hootsuite, or have a virtual assistant or employee create and post them for you.
-Save those great photos you took (like the one I took above along the Big Sur) to post when you return.
-Posting vacation shots saying “we’re have a great time here” could make your home a target for burglars.
+Save those great photos you took to post when you return.
+Posting vacation shots saying “We’re have a great time here” could make your home a target for burglars.

 Finally, remember, the less time you spend connected to your business while you’re away, the more you’ll enjoy your vacation and benefit from it.